ahmedalaaelsyed/ahmedalaaelsyed/README.md

 - 👋 Hi, I’m @ahmedalaaelsyed
-- 👀 I’m interested in reading, sports, running, Marketing and swimming
-- 🌱 I’m currently learning Digital Marketing and media buying
+- 🌱 I’m currently a performance Madia Buyer
 - 💞️ I’m looking to collaborate on running ads on digital platforms (FB, IG, Twitter, Snapchat, and google AD)
-- 📫 How to reach me E-mail: ahmed.a.elsyed02@gmail.com
+- 📫 How to reach me E-mail: ahmedalaaelsyed@gmail.com
                       phone: +201015174702
                              +201119329095